Fabian-Sommer/HeroesLounge/README.md

 On Linux you should be able to figure this out yourself. ;)

-Now run the Virtualbox UI and make sure that the Virtualbox Guest Additions are up to date with the Virtualbox version (it should prompt you automaticallly if not).
+Now run the Virtualbox UI and make sure that the Virtualbox Guest Additions are up to date with the Virtualbox version (it should prompt you automatically if not).

-Download the database zip from the link you should have received and put it in this directory.
+Download the database zip from the link you should have received (discord pins/email from team) and put it in this directory (after cloning this repo locally).

 Run Vagrant: